 93. Go to the museum or the zoo.
 If it’s not the right time, go to an online museum and learn all about art.

 94. You can also take that old clothing, especially those that are significant to your eating disorder days, and cut it up into squares and make a “recovery quilt.”

 95. Make a cootie catcher with positive messages inside.

 96. Do a home makeover!
 Rearrange your furniture, get rid of things that you no longer want– sell them on eBay!
 Put up some curtains, just make things pretty for yourself.
-If you don’t have the money, go to Goodwill and find some vases or mason jars and throw some fresh picked flowers and just spruce up your environment.
+You could go really extravagant and look to purchase something like these peel and stick wallpaper options and try to create a fun, spontaneous space for yourself somewhere in the house.
+If you don’t have the money to experiment with different things, go to Goodwill and find some vases or mason jars and throw some fresh-picked flowers and just spruce up your environment.
 You will feel so much better.

 98. Enter online sweepstakes.